explodinglabs/explodinglabs.github.io/docs/_posts/2022-03-04-docker-compose.markdown

 title: Why I don't use Docker Compose
 permalink: /why-i-dont-use-docker-compose
 ---
 **I don't use Docker Compose.
-I prefer to use `docker run` commands.
+I prefer to use `docker` commands.
 Here are my reasons why.**

 Docker Compose is another layer on top of Docker, which can break or change its